indrikwijaya/indrikwijaya.github.io/index.md

 [![Final Report](https://img.shields.io/badge/PDF-Final_Report-blue?logo=adobe-acrobat-reader&logoColor=white)](pdf/credit_fraud_prediction.pdf)

-  In this class project, my group studied various machine learning algorithms to predict classical problem in machine learning, credit fraud.
-Surprisingly, decision tree classifiers that typically have higher tendency to overfit the data seem to perform better against robust ensemble methods like Random Forest or AdaBoost.
-We hypothesized that this happens due to the bias in the datasets.
-Here, we proposed some suggestions to overcome this bias, particularly on dealing with imbalance data.
+  In this class project, my group studied various machine learning algorithms applied to the clasical application of machine learning, predicting credit frauds.
+Surprisingly, decision tree classifiers (which typically have a higher tendency to overfit) seem to perform better against robust ensemble methods such as Random Forest or AdaBoost.
+We hypothesised that this happens due to the bias present in the datasets.
+Here, we proposed some suggestions to overcome this bias, particularly on dealing with imbalanced data.

 ---